prometheus/client_java/OTEL_EXEMPLARS.md

 request_duration_histogram_bucket{path="/god-of-fire",le="0.004"} 4.0 # {trace_id="043cd631811e373e4180a678c06b128e",span_id="cd122e457d2ca5b0"} 0.0033 1618261159.027
 ```

-Note that this is an example application for a unit test, so durations don't represent real durations, and some example metrics might not make sense in the real world.
+Note that this is an example application for demonstration, so durations don't represent real durations, and some example metrics might not make sense in the real world.

 ## Disabling OpenTelemetry Exemplars

-If you use OpenTelemetry tracing but don't want Exemplars, you can disable OpenTelemetries in multiple ways.
+If you use OpenTelemetry tracing but do not want Exemplars, you can disable OpenTelemetries in multiple ways.

 ### Disabling OpenTelemetry Exemplars in Code